 Dryer sheets were one of the first things we got rid of when we were trying to replace harmful chemicals in our home.
-As we were refining our more natural laundry routine, we found that we missed that final burst of fresh smelling goodness when we removed a freshly dried load from our dryer.
-These Homemade Dryer Sheets allow us to have great smelling laundry without the store-bought boxes of chemicals.
+As we were refining our more natural laundry routine, we found that we missed that final burst of fresh-smelling goodness when we removed a freshly dried load from our dryer.
+These Homemade Dryer Sheets will give you great smelling laundry every time, without the store-bought boxes of chemicals.

-This recipe is a perfect addition to our laundry routine:
+This DIY Dryer Sheet recipe is a perfect addition to our laundry routine:

 - Wash with Liquid Laundry Detergent